Amin-MAG/My-Notes/Operating-Systems/Memory Management.md

 # Memory Management

-Here is a figure for memory of OS
+Here is a figure for the memory of the OS

 ![Untitled](Operating-Systems/Memory%20Management/Untitled.png)